MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-modes.md

 ---
 # required metadata
-title: Scheduling Modes
+title: Scheduling modes
-description: This topic provides information about scheduling modes in  Project Operations.
+description: This topic provides information about scheduling modes.
 author: ruhercul
 manager: AnnBe
-ms.date: 04/22/2021
+ms.date: 05/04/2021
 ms.topic: article
 ms.service: project-operations
 ms.reviewer: kfend
 ms.author: ruhercul
 ---

-# Scheduling Modes
+# Scheduling modes

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Project Operations provides organizations the ability to define their preferred method of managing the outcome of changes to the key variables in tasks within the work breakdown structure.
-Given the specific needs of the organization, Project Managers can also be granted permission to make changes to this scheduling mode at the time of project creation.
+Dynamics 365 Project Operations provides the ability for organizations to define how they manage changes to key variables in tasks within the work breakdown structure.
+Based on the specific needs of the organization, Project Managers can be make changes to the scheduling mode when a project is created.

-Project Operations provides three scheduling modes:
+There are three scheduling modes available in Project Operations:

--   Fixed Duration (default)
+  - Fixed duration - this is thee default mode

--   Fixed Work
+  - Fixed work

--   Fixed Units
+  - Fixed units

-The values impacted by the definition of a specific scheduling mode are governed by the following formula:
+The values impacted by the definition of a specific scheduling mode are determined by the following formula:

   Effort (*Work*) = Duration x Units

-When defining a project’s scheduling mode, the user is essentially “fixing” (or make unchangeable) one of these values.
-Holding one of these values constant, places a priority on that value by telling Project Operations not to change it when the other two values change.
-The table below summarizes the impacts of choosing a specific mode.
+When you define a project’s scheduling mode, you are setting one of these values, which then can't be changed.
+Holding this value as a constant places a priority on that value, which tells Project Operations not to change it when the other two values change.
+The table below provides information about the impacts of selecting a specific mode.

 | **In a**             | **If you revise units**   | **If you revise duration** | **If you revise effort**  |
 |----------------------|---------------------------|----------------------------|---------------------------|